gbishop/OS-DPI/thinking/db.md

 back out changes I saved.
 But clearly we need to toss _undo_ records at some point.

+## Interface

+We should hide the db in a class with a simple interface.
+I'm assuming all of these methods are asynchronous.

+**designs()** returns a list of the names of the designs in the db.

+**versions(name, type)** returns the number of undo and redo levels of the type (layout | actions | ...) for the design.
+Used to enable the Undo and Redo buttons.
+For example, if you have made 5 edits to the _layout_ you should have 5 _undos_ levels available.
+If you then use **undo**, you should have 4 _undos_ and 1 _redo_ available.

+**undo(name, type)** make a previous version of the given type be the _current_ version.
+Does not go past the first version.

+**redo(name, type)** make a later version of the given type be the _current_ version.
+Does not go past the last version.

+**read(name, type)** returns the _current_ value.
+If the type is not present returns an empty object.

+**write(name, type, value)** Clears any redo records after the current version and then adds a new version to the given type.

+### Optimization

+I know we're trying to not think too much about optimization at this stage but I think the **designs** method requires reads all of the data from the database;
+is that correct?
+Reading megabytes to get the names seems wrong.
+Maybe we need an index?

 ## Startup

 If you start the app with the bare URL you get a welcome screen with: